tsmp-falcon-platform/ci-bundle-utils/README.md

   - Sorts YAML keys recursively inside each file.
   - Generates a SHA-256 hash and converts it into a UUID.

+  Empty bundle strategy must be one of:
+  - 'fail': Fail if the bundle is empty.
+  - 'delete': Delete the bundle if it is empty
+  - 'noop': Create a noop jenkins.yaml and continue

 Options:
-  -t, --target-dir DIRECTORY  The target directory to update the bundle.yaml
+  -t, --target-dir DIRECTORY      The target directory to update the
-                              file (defaults to CWD).
+                                  bundle.yaml file (defaults to CWD).
   -d, --description TEXT          Optional description for the bundle (also
                                   BUNDLEUTILS_BUNDLE_DESCRIPTION).
   -o, --output-sorted TEXT        Optional place to put the sorted yaml string
                                   used to created the version.
+  -e, --empty-bundle-strategy TEXT
+                                  Optional strategy for handling empty bundles
+                                  (BUNDLEUTILS_EMPTY_BUNDLE_STRATEGY).
   --help                          Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils update-plugins [OPTIONS]